An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Kimberly Hung for contributions to the visual design of the paper and figures.
+We thank Kimberly Hung for contributions to the visual design of the paper and figures.
 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.